-Be sure officers have copies of Officers’ Operational Guides and Chapter Guidelines,

-President should prepare agendas for the summer and fall board meetings/executive committee meetings.

-President should prepare messages (columns) for the international newsletter and monthly update bulletin.

 President’s Travel Expenses: Mid-year Meeting and Annual Conference

 President’s expenses related to mid-year board meeting and annual conference including hotel and transportation may be covered as permitted by a budget line item included on annual budget, not to exceed $2,500.
 All reasonable and ordinary expenses associated with the travel noted above will be reimbursed to the president.
 Receipts are required for all expenses.
 There will be no reimbursement for alcohol or entertainment.